-Cross your non operated leg behind the other one, place the hand which is on the side where you are going to put your feet, behind your back to then swivel your legs and body to put your legs on the bed.
+Cross your non-operated leg behind the other one, place the hand which is on the side where you are going to put your feet, behind your back and then swivel your legs and body to lift your legs onto the bed.

-C) To position yourself better on the bed, bend the knee of the operated leg.
-Push with your arms and the bent leg to slightly lift your bottom from the bed.
+C) To better position yourself on the bed, bend the knee of the operated leg.
+Push with your arms the bent leg to slightly lift your bottom from the bed.
 In small steps, move until you are good position.

 D) Position yourself in a safe sleeping position.

-D’) If you prefer to sleep on your side cfr the info-module “sleep positions after joint replacement” for more information and the transfer is illustrated at the end of the video
+D’) If you prefer to sleep on your side go to the info-module “sleep positions after joint replacement” for more information and the transfer is illustrated at the end of the video

 Getting out of bed

-Make sure you have your shoes and crutches close to your bed to avoid loss of balance or falling.
+Make sure you have your shoes and crutches/walker close to your bed to avoid loss of balance or falling.